Skelly0/Publicia/documentation/Publicia Documentation.txt

 Configure the hybrid search system for optimal performance:

-- Adjust embedding vs. BM25 weights (default: 60% embedding, 40% BM25)
+-   **Fusion Weights**: Adjust the balance between semantic (embedding) and keyword (BM25) search in the `.env` file (defaults usually 0.6 for embedding, 0.4 for BM25).
-- Modify RERANKING settings to control result filtering
+-   **Reranking Settings**: Modify `RERANKING_ENABLED`, `RERANKING_CANDIDATES`, `RERANKING_MIN_SCORE`, and `RERANKING_FILTER_MODE` in `.env` to fine-tune result filtering.
-- Consider customizing the contextual retrieval prompt for your specific domain
-- Tune the fusion parameters if results aren't meeting expectations
+-   **Contextual Retrieval Prompt**: While not directly configurable via `.env`, the prompt used for generating chunk context (`prompts/context_prompt.py` - *verify path*) influences retrieval.
+Modifications require code changes.
+-   **Context-Aware Search**: This is largely automatic but relies on good conversation history management.
-- Use `/export_prompt` to see how context is being added to chunks
+-   **Debugging**: Use `/export_prompt` to inspect how context is generated and added to chunks, and how queries are enhanced.

 ### Contextual Retrieval Best Practices

-- Keep original documents well-structured for better context generation
+-   **Document Structure**: Keep original documents well-structured with clear headings and logical flow, as this aids the AI in generating useful context for chunks.
-- Use descriptive section headings and clear organization
-- If context seems inadequate, consider manually enhancing document structure
-- Remember that context is generated once during document addition
-- For critical documents, consider regenerating embeddings after code updates
+-   **Review Context**: Use `/export_prompt` to occasionally review the AI-generated context for important documents to ensure it's accurate and helpful.
+-   **Regeneration**: Remember that context is generated *once* when a document is added or updated.
+If you significantly restructure a document or the context generation logic improves, use `/regenerate_embeddings` for the specific document (or all documents) to apply the changes.

 ### Backup Strategies